HectorCaAc/ControllExpenses/README.md

 9. [ ] Add test for the models (I have the feeling that the Income and the functionality to enter new income is not workig)
 11. [ ] the Model of entry and the form have a werid _init_, for an example check the fucntion form_valid from expesnses views personData to see it.
 12. [ ] Make the function to run schedule tasks

-THINGS TO DO NOW :
+13. [ ] The delete category button is not working
-[ ] The delete category button is not working
+14. [ ] The summary page hte income is not showing the right information
-[ ] The summary page hte income is not showing the right information [ ] Make the task run to know how much money avaiable there are.
+15. [ ] Make the task run to know how much money avaiable there are.
-[X] Required to add an income
+16. [ ] When a category is created the amount Avaiable is 0
-[ ] When a category is created the amount Avaiable is 0 [ ] Some entries are every month and they should be add [ ] Add a save category, that says that every certain month , certain amount of money was saved [ ] Make the heroku app to run the function we wanted [X] There is an error with the last entry and the description
+17. [ ] Show if the user overspend of spend the right amount.